 We believe that anyone affected by gambling harms should have access to free support and treatment in the right way for them.
 We also believe that effective education and awareness programmes will help to reduce gambling harms in the long term.

 Our work is funded via a combination of grant agreements and donations.
 Our main funder is currently GambleAware, with whom we share a grant agreement for the operation of the National Gambling Helpline, as well as a grant agreement that supports the delivery of treatment services across Great Britain.
 GambleAware currently commission the National Gambling Treatment Service.

 Our education and prevention work is funded by a combination of donations and grants.
-For example, our women’s outreach programme is grant funded by the Tampon Tax Fund, and has now received funding directed through the Gambling Commission for the next two years, and our Young People’s Gambling Harm Prevention Programme is funded by gambling operators who are members of the Betting and Gaming Council.
+For example, our women’s outreach programme has been supported by the Tampon Tax Fund, and has now received funding directed through the Gambling Commission for the next two years, and our Young People’s Gambling Harm Prevention Programme is funded by gambling businesses who are members of the Betting and Gaming Council.

 We are grateful to all our grant givers and donors as they enable us to reach over 30,000 people per year on the National Gambling Helpline, as well as to support over 10,000 people per year in treatment, and to reach over 60,000 people per year through our education and prevention work.